Abraham Novogrodsky: Early life and education

 Novogrodsky was born in Tel Aviv and grew up in Jerusalem.

-He served in the Israeli Air Force as a weapons control systems technician on F-15 aircraft.
+He served in the Israeli Air Force as a weapons control systems technician on F-15 Eagle aircraft.

 He holds a bachelor's degree in Economics and a master's degree in Business Administration (MBA) from Bar-Ilan University.

 Career

 In 1996 Novogrodsky joined Africa Israel Industries (formerly Packer Steel) as CFO and deputy CEO.

-He was appointed CEO of Packer Steel in 2007 and in 2008 became CEO of Africa Israel Industries.
+He was appointed as CEO of Africa Israel Industries in 2007.

-Between 2012 and 2019 he served as CEO of Africa Israel Investments during the company’s debt restructuring and asset realization process.
+Between 2012 and 2019, he served as CEO of Africa Israel Investments during the company’s debt restructuring and asset realization process.

-In March 2015 Globes reported that the group posted a NIS 844 million loss under his tenure, reflecting a period of major restructuring.
+In March 2015, Globes reported that the group posted a NIS 844 million loss under his tenure, reflecting a period of major restructuring.

-Since 2018 Novogrodsky has served as Chairman of Hod-Assaf Industries Ltd. The group also operates in Romania in galvanizing and steel-wire production.
+Since 2018, Novogrodsky has served as Chairman of Hod-Assaf Industries Ltd.

 Public and professional activity

-Since 2022 he has chaired the Metals, Electricity and Infrastructure Association of the Manufacturers Association of Israel.
+Since 2022 he has chaired the Metals, Electricity and Infrastructure Association of the Manufacturers Association of Israel, and served as the president of the association in the 2025-2026 term.
+He is also listed as a member of the board of trustees of Hadassah International.

-For the 2025–2026 term he was elected to the MAI Presidency.

-In this capacity he has been active in promoting competitiveness of Israel’s manufacturing sector, addressing fair-trade policies on steel imports (mainly from Turkey) and energy regulation affecting heavy industry.

-He is also listed as a member of the board of trustees of several Israeli public institutions, including Hadassah International.

-Hod-Assaf background

-Hod-Assaf Industries was established in 1947 as a steel processing plant.

-The company’s name commemorates Assaf Shani, son of controlling shareholder Rami Shani, who was killed in a workplace accident; his name was later added to the company as part of the commemoration.

-Notability

-Novogrodsky’s notability derives from his executive leadership roles in major Israeli industrial and investment companies, including as CEO of Africa Israel Investments and as Chairman of Hod-Assaf Industries, as well as his current public functions in the Manufacturers Association of Israel.

-Clarification of identity

-There exists another individual named Abraham Novogrodsky, a biomedical researcher and co-inventor of pharmacological patents with Prof. Alexander Levitzki (Hebrew University).

-The researcher is unrelated to Abraham (Novo) Novogrodsky the industrialist.

-Personal life

-Novogrodsky is married to Gilit and has three children.